willagc/willagc/README.md

 ## Intro
-Network Engineer with a focus on Linux, Kubernetes, and Networking.
+Network Engineer with a focus on Linux, Kubernetes, and Open Source Software.

 ## Goals
 Currently teaching myself the following: